 You can claim state pension when you reach state pension age.
 This is specific to you and is worked out based on your gender and date of birth.
-State pensions should, however, not be relied upon and should form a part of your wider savings plan.
+Your state pension could be a valuable source of income in retirement, but it is unlikely to provide you with the income you need or want, and should form a part of your wider savings plan.